 '''

-% scons -Q
+% scons -Q /

 cc -o hello.o -c hello.c

 cc -o hello hello.o

+Install file: "hello" as "/usr/bin/hello"

 Install file: "hello" as "install/bin/hello"

 '''

-It also gives more flexibility in parsing arguments than you can get with a builder.
+As mentioned, a psuedo-builder also provides more flexibility in parsing arguments than you can get with a Builder.
 The next example shows a pseudo-builder with a named argument that modifies the filename, and a separate argument for the resource file (rather than having the builder figure it out by file extension).
-Also this example demonstrates using the global AddMethod function to add a method to the global Environment class, so it will be used in all subsequently created environments.
+This example also demonstrates using the global AddMethod function to add a method to the global Environment class, so it will be used in all subsequently created environments.

 '''

-import sys

 def BuildTestProg(env, testfile, resourcefile, testdir="tests"):

 """Build the test program;

-prepends "test" to src and target, and puts target into testdir."""
+prepends "test" to src and target,

-srcfile="test%s.c"%testfile
+and puts target into testdir."""

+srcfile = "test%s.c" % testfile

+target = "%s/test%s" % (testdir, testfile)

-if sys.platform=='win32':
+if env['PLATFORM'] == 'win32':

-target="%s/test%s$EXESUFFIX"%(testdir,[testfile, resourcefile])
+resfile = env.RES(resourcefile)

+p = env.Program(target, [srcfile, resfile])

 else:

-target="%s/test%s$EXESUFFIX"%(testdir,testfile)

 p = env.Program(target, srcfile)

 return p

 AddMethod(Environment, BuildTestProg)

-Now use it

-env=Environment()
+'''

+'''

+env = Environment()

 env.BuildTestProg('stuff', resourcefile='res.rc')

 '''

-This produces the following (on Linux, anyway; Windows would include the resource file):
+This produces the following on Linux: